pb8294/pb8294.github.io/content/home/accomplishments.md

     date_start: '2019-11-01'
     date_end: ''
     description:
-      Prestigious Award awared for graduating top of the class (2015) in BE Electronics and Communications Engineering, Pulchowk Campus.
+      Awarded for graduating top of the class (2015) in BE Electronics and Communications Engineering, Pulchowk Campus.

   - organization: RIT
     organization_url: 'https://www.rit.edu/'